ish-2000/Test1/ReadMe.txt

-This is student management system test project.
+This is student management system test mern project.